Purdue vs. Indiana NCAA Football Odds, Plays and Insights | November 27, 2021

 Purdue Stats and Trends

-- Purdue has played 11 games, with six wins against the spread.

-- This season, the Boilermakers won ATS in their only game as a favorite of 15 points or more.
+- The Boilermakers covered the spread in their only game when favored by 15 points or more.

-- Purdue's games this year have gone over the total in three out of 11 opportunities (27.3%).

-- When Purdue scores more than 32.3 points, it is 2-0 against the spread and 2-0 overall.
+- When Purdue records more than 32.3 points, it is 2-0 against the spread and 2-0 overall.

-- Purdue is 5-2 against the spread and 5-2 overall when the team amasses more than 378 yards.
+- Purdue is 5-2 against the spread and 5-2 overall when the team picks up more than 378 yards.

-- The Boilermakers have turned the ball over six more times (15 total) than the Hoosiers have forced a turnover (9) this season.
+- The Boilermakers have turned the ball over 15 times this season, six more turnovers than the Hoosiers have forced (9).

 - Find the latest spread and moneyline odds for Purdue at SISportsbook.